 Bag Sealers - Read Before Buying!

 Bag sealers use heat to mend bag openings together to create a seal.
 Bag sealers are used for bags made from many different materials.
-Some common materials used with bag sealers are: polyethylene, polypropylene, PVC, cellophane, and polyolefin.
+Some common materials used with bag sealers are polyethylene, polypropylene, PVC, cellophane, and polyolefin.
 The type of bags being used helps to determine the right sealer.
-In this brief guide we will detail the differences in a few bags sealers and explain how to determine the best type for your application.
+In this brief guide, we will detail the differences in a few bags sealers and explain how to determine the best type for your application.

 Flat wire bag sealers come in different seal thicknesses to effectively seal thicker bags.
 A thicker seal is needed for thicker bags containing heavier products.
 Flat wire sealers can range in thickness from 2mm to 12mm wide.
 An embossing tool is often used on thicker flat wire bag sealers for additional seal strength.
 The embossing tool uses texture on the seal seam for a better, stronger seal.
 Another popular flat wire sealing option is a double seal.
 Double seal bag sealers form two parallel seals to help further prevent bag leakage.

-After determining the type of wire needed, machine pricing is most often determined by size and desired efficiency.
+After determining the type of wire needed, machine pricing is most often determined by the size and desired efficiency.
 Larger machines that offer faster bag sealing cost more than smaller less efficient machines.
 Below are a few types of bags sealers to help determine the right option based on your application.

 Impulse sealers are basic wire bag sealers available with a flat or round wire seal.
 Seal thicknesses can vary from 2mm to 5mm thick.
-Impulse sealers range in size from a 4 inch seal width up to 40 inches and more.
+Impulse sealers range in size from a 4-inch seal width up to 40 inches and more.
 Users set a seal timer on the sealer and a seal light turns off once the seal is complete.
 Most impulse sealers are recommended for sealing from 200 – 500 bags daily.